gophergala2016/linq/README.md

 ## Installation

-Execute the go get command to the toolkit repository
+Execute the following go get command to install the toolkit from the github repository
 ```
 go get github.com/gophergala2016/linq
 ```

 This gives you access to the migrin command to execute different actions